 In this excellent conclusion example, you can vividly tell that the writer is tying conflict resolution to an issue of child punishment.
 But, again, bringing the expanded perspective will make your readers marvel at your creativity.

 Topic: Should dangerous sports be banned

-Thesis statement: Dangerous sports should not be banned, but extra safety measures are adopted instead.
+Thesis statement: Dangerous sports should not be banned, but extra safety measures should be adopted.

 Concluding paragraph: Sports of all kinds make a healthier society.
-Therefore, it is necessary to come up with safety strategies that can mitigate injuries and accidents.
+Therefore, it is necessary to develop safety strategies to mitigate injuries and accidents.
 Simultaneously, it is imperative to ensure that sports maintain fun, excitement, and challenge.

 The above examples demonstrate how to conclude an essay to pass when stepping up your arguments.
-Let’s now have a look at how you can do so when echoing your essay.
+Now, look at how you can do so when echoing your essay.

 The invention of the internet was a historic milestone in society, which is now reaffirmed by the COVID-19 global pandemic.
 While it could have been a possibility for the world to come to a standstill, the internet offered alternatives to different aspects of life.
 People would work at home, students would still attend lectures and do exams, courts were operational, and every business operation ran online.
 While everyone thought the internet would be of little help, even those who resisted it at first, the pandemic revisited the hope that the internet is the future of humankind in terms of solutions.

 Although we need to ensure that animals used for testing new products have minimal suffering, it is arguable that animal testing is necessary and beneficial to humans in numerous ways.
-If there are any alternatives to animal testing, which prove to be effective as it is, stakeholders should think of transitioning testing to these novel strategies.
+If there are any alternatives to animal testing, which prove to be effective, stakeholders should consider transitioning testing to these novel strategies.

 You can wind up your essay by challenging your readers, which helps them redirect the information in the paper and apply it to the issues around them.